uo-datasci-specialization/c4-pred_modeling/README.md

 A critical component of learning data science includes receiving structured feedback as you problem-solve coding and data issues.
 Each lab will be introduced and begun in class, so that as a group we can talk through the task at hand.
 Supporting your classmates is also important, and so attendance during final presentations is mandatory.

 ### Problem Sets (20%)
 The problem sets allow you to think through the concepts introduced in class and through the reading.
-Most are short answer, some require mathematics and coding.
+Most are short answer and some require mathematics and coding.

 ### Labs (30%)
-There are 7 labs during the course, which must be submitted to the instructor prior to the start of the following class.
+There are 7 computational labs during the course, which will be started in class in finished outside of class.
 These labs will be scored on a "best honest effort" basis, which generally implies zero or full credit (i.e., the assignment was or was not fully completed).
-However, many of the labs require students complete specific portions before moving on to the next sections.
 If you find yourself stuck and unable to proceed, **please contact the instructor for help rather than submitting incomplete work**.
 Contacting the instructor is part of the "best honest effort", and can result in full credit for an assignment even if the the work is not fully complete.

 ## Final Project